Prabuty: Geographical location

-Prabuty is located approximately 18 kilometers east of Kwidzyn, 100 kilometers southeast of Gdańsk, 100 kilometers west of Olsztyn, and 133 kilometers southwest of Kaliningrad.
+Prabuty is located between the Liwieniec and Sowica lakes, approximately 18 kilometers east of Kwidzyn, 100 kilometers southeast of Gdańsk, 100 kilometers west of Olsztyn, and 133 kilometers southwest of Kaliningrad.

-Prabuty is a rail junction on the Warszawa–Gdynia railway.
+Prabuty is a rail junction on the Warsaw–Gdynia railway.

 History

 In 1236, the Teutonic Knights under Henry III, Margrave of Meissen, destroyed an Old Prussian fortress between the lakes Dzierzgoń and Liwieniec.
 The settlement was first mentioned in 1250 as Riesenburg.
+Albert, the Bishop of Pomesania, founded the castle and town in 1270 and moved his seat there.
+It would remain the primary seat of the Bishop of Pomesania until the diocese dissolved in 1587.
 The village grew around the castle and received Culm law city rights on 30 October 1330 from bishop Rudolf of Pomerania (1322–1332).
-In 1379 the town was visited by Lithuanian duke Švitrigaila.
+The town suffered a fire in August 1375.
+The Lithuanian dukes Švitrigaila and Vaidutis visited the town in 1379 and 1381 respectively.
 In 1410 and 1414 it was captured by the Poles.

 Knights and squires of the Prabuty district were co-founders of the anti-Teutonic Prussian Confederation in 1440.
 Since its establishment, part of the population wanted the town to join the organization.
 In 1451, the town council eventually joined the Prussian Confederation, but bishop Kaspar Linke expelled the councilors and confiscated their property.
 The town was accepted again by the organization in February 1454, and upon the request of the organization, in March 1454, Polish King Casimir IV Jagiellon incorporated the region and town to the Kingdom of Poland, and the Thirteen Years' War broke out.
+The Bishop and canons of Pomesania also pledged allegiance to the Polish King.
 Around that time, the town was mentioned in documents as Prabuth.
 After the Battle of Chojnice, in which Polish forces were defeated, the town was forced to side with the Order again.
-After the war and the Second Peace of Thorn (1466), the town became a part of Poland as a fief, although Pomesanian bishops retained their rule over the area.
+After the war and the Second Peace of Thorn (1466), the town became a part of Poland as a fief, and Pomesanian bishops retained their rule over the area.
+In 1523, the diocese of Pomesania became Lutheran.
 In 1525 the town became part of Ducal Prussia, a vassal state of Poland.
 In 1556, a synod was held in the town.
+In 1587, with the secularization of the diocese of Pomesania, the town lost its status as the episcopal seat.